sadighian/crypto-rl/data_recorder/database/README.md

 # Database
-As of September 26, 2019.
+As of December 12, 2019.

 ## 1. Overview
-The `database` module contains the wrapper class for storing tick data from the `Arctic Tick Store`.
+The `database` module contains three files:
+ - `database.py` a wrapper class for storing tick data from the `Arctic Tick Store`.

-**Note** the `../simulator.py` class is used to reconstruct the limit order book.
+ - `simulator.py` class to replay and export recorded tick data.
+ - `viz.py` class to plot exported order book snapshot data from `simulator.py`.

 ## 2. Classes